Frater-SDK/frater/docs/index.md

 ## Frater API

-The Frater API provides
+The Frater API provides developers a way to build components for their Frater system.
+See [Getting Started](getting_started.md) for a basic introduction.
+The API can also be used standalone outside of the Frater system, however more configuration is required by the developer to have it communicate with other modules.

 #### Note
 *The Frater API at the moment only supports Python 3.6+.
-The decision to not support Python 2.x was made due to it being deprecated soon.
+The decision to not support Python 2.x was made due to it being [deprecated soon](https://pythonclock.org/).
 However, we plan to build the API for other languages such as C and C++, as these are the other most common languages for machine learning models and systems.*